Speed of the digital economy and customer expectations

 Real-time analytics for immediate payments

 Real-time analytics should provide operational users with the information necessary to take action immediately.
-Within an Immediate Payment Operations team, we can find several categories of users such as Business Managers, a Product Owner, the Customer Service Team, and IT support.
+Within an Immediate Payment Operations team, we can find several categories of users such as Business Managers, Product Owners, the Customer Service Team, and IT support.
 Each one has a specific need.
 For example, a Business Operations person may have the following concerns:

 - How can I ensure smooth 24/7 support?